openfheorg/openfhe-development/docs/assets/sphinx_rsts/intro/installation/installation.rst

 Welcome to the PALISADE installation instructions!
 For OS-specific instructions, follow one of the following links below, or proceed with the high-level platform-independent installation instructions below.

-Note: By default, the library is built without external dependencies.
-But the user is also provided options to add GMP/NTL, tcmalloc, and/or Intel HEXL third-party libraries if desired.
+.. note:: Note: By default, the library is built without external dependencies.
+   But the user is also provided options to add

+   - ``GMP/NTL``
+   - ``tcmalloc``
+   - and/or ``Intel HEXL`` third-party libraries if desired

 .. toctree::
    :maxdepth: 1